 Although Sir Dikomo knew that the OXD had botched their operation, he expected them to report to him right away.
 They did so only the next morning, through an emissary.
 Somehow this caused him to feel wary about the trio being loose.

-At least three groups were now looking for Franco, namely: the freelancing OXD trio of Punzi, Benjo and Ivanho; Vida’s hired troopers; and Sir Dikomo’s strike force.
+At least three groups were now looking for Franco, namely: the OXD trio of Punzi, Benjo and Ivanho (who at this point thought they were now working on their own); Vida’s hired troopers; and Sir Dikomo’s strike force.
 Most members of the last two groups were receiving government salary, but the potential extra income they could earn enticed them to put in man hours for an undertaking that could be argued as more private than public.

 THE DAY AFTER FRANCO was found bundled inside the church, on 15 March 1981, Monsignor Ubanon asked his secretary to dial Sir Dikomo’s office.
 He wanted the police chief to see if Franco was the one he was looking for.